Emergence of correlated proton tunneling in water ice: Future Directions

 \section{Future Directions}

 The effect of O$-$H stretch vibrations is incorporated into the model in the form of Holstein-type local phonon-proton couplings.
 Such local interactions can originate from the second quantization of the small site displacements after expanding on-site energies $W_j$ around some reference set of coordinates.
-However, not only on-site energies, but also transfer integrals $J_{j,j+1}^{(\text{edge})}$ are likely to be perturbed by the vibrations.
-Moreover, perturbations of the latter should have a different kind of nature, which can be described by non-local phonon-proton couplings well-known as Peierls-type interaction.
+However, transfer integrals $J_{j,j+1}^{(\text{edge})}$ are also likely to be perturbed by both O$-$H and O$-$O vibrations.
+Moreover, these perturbations should have a different kind of nature, which can be described by non-local phonon-proton couplings well-known as Peierls-type interaction.
 Unlike the Holstein-type interaction, this interaction isn't necessarily destructive and can facilitate proton tunneling between sites.
-In fact, the fluctuations of the O$-$H bond lengths are expected to have a significant effect on the proton dynamics in real water ice structures.
+In fact, the fluctuations of the O$-$H and O$-$O bond lengths are expected to have a significant effect on the proton dynamics in real water ice structures.
 A natural direction to pursue future work is a new quantum master equation approach to open system dynamics of the protons in the presence of both local and non-local phonon couplings.
 Such a mixed Holstein-Peierls model will reveal the competition between the local and non-local phonon couplings that may be key to understanding this system.

-Our first attempts to develop a mixed Holstein-Peierls model using a two qubit model system show that although nonlocal couplings change the dynamics of the system, the static structure of the final steady state remains same.
+Our first attempts to develop a mixed Holstein-Peierls model using a two qubit model system given in the Electronic Supplementary Material (ESM) show that although nonlocal couplings change the dynamics of the system, the static structure of the final steady state remains same (see section \ref{Sec_OpenHBModel}).
 Hence, the bond fluctuations appear not to affect the predictions of the present model unless we do not move on to probe the true proton dynamics around the hexagonal ring in real-time.

 The simple pseudo-spin model approach can be readily employed together with the quantum chemical techniques treating electrons and protons quantum mechanically.
 This additional technique will allow us to give a realistic estimate of both the parameters of the self-Hamiltonian and the form of the spectral density function.
 It will then be possible to probe the true proton dynamics around the hexagonal ring in real-time.
 This offers a new opportunity that previous studies didn't yield.
 However, our assumptions about the Markovianity of the open system dynamics may not be justified in this case as we will not work in the long-time regime.
 Thus, this direction also includes description of the proton dynamics using a non-Markovian evolution.